RUCOGS/rucogs-infrastructure-docs/docs/devops/hosting.md

     The `rucogs.service` and `rucogs-discord.service` files are configured to restart themselves if they ever crash.

+To setup the music bot, follow the instructions on the [JMusicBot wiki](https://jmusicbot.com/setup/).
+This site includes information on setting up a `.service` file for the bot.

+!!! note

+    You may need to install the required dependencies on your server to get the services to run.
+Both `rucogs` and `rucogs-discord` services require Node.js and the music bot requires Java.

 ### Linode Mailing Setup

 By default, Linode blocks mail ports to prevent spam.
 If you are using Linode for your server hosting, please make sure to open a support ticket to request mail port access.
 You should explain to the support team that you need the mailing port to host a backend for the game development club at Rutgers University, which may send mail to club members for identity verification purposes.
 They should lift the mail port ban in a few business-days after seeing your request.